 UNI currently offers four full-time doctoral-level internship positions.
 All interns complete three full-time four-month rotations.
-Interns are actively involved in selecting their preferred rotations from the four clinical populations that are available: youth day treatment, adolescent-focused inpatient, child-focused inpatient, and adult inpatient.
+Interns are involved in selecting their preferred rotations from the four clinical populations that are available: youth day treatment, adolescent-focused inpatient, child-focused inpatient, and adult inpatient.
 For prospective applicants, more detailed information about the internship can be found in the Psychology Internship Handbook.
 The internship program provides experience with:

 - Training in numerous treatment modalities and various assessment techniques,